-Governor Charlie Baker released a state budget proposal today that would invest $16.1 million in the arts, humanities, and sciences through Mass Cultural Council for the coming fiscal year.
-The Governor’s proposal would maintain current cultural funding levels for Fiscal Year 2020, which begins July 1.
+On Thursday the state House of Representatives approved a budget plan for the next fiscal year that calls for investing $16.6 million in the arts, humanities, and sciences through the Mass Cultural Council.
+The House proposal would add $533,000 for arts and cultural funding in Fiscal Year 2020, which begins July 1.

 As Spring slowly inches across the Commonwealth, we’re reminded of all that the season evokes; hope, natural changes, and new growth.
 But for municipalities throughout Massachusetts the annual sentiment is more reminiscent to Leo Tolstoy’s words in Anna Karenina, “Spring is the time of plans and projects.”
 Nothing symbolizes this more than the creation, proposal, and adoption of a municipality’s annual budget.

 Culture and community are intertwined, with each feeding into the other; neither can thrive in any meaningful way without individuals and institutions seeing and acknowledging the value of all those who make up our communities.